 My Thoughts on How To Avoid Norovirus

-The basic takeaway to avoid norovirus in the backcountry is to use common sense and wash your hands after using the bathroom and before you eat, don’t share food, and if you are sick, get off the trail and isolate.
-Just because you are backpacking doesn’t mean you should stop practicing good hygiene after using the bathroom or before eating!
+The basic takeaway to avoid norovirus in the backcountry is to use common sense, wash your hands after using the bathroom and before you eat, and don’t share food.
+If you are sick, get off the trail and isolate yourself.
+Just because you are backpacking doesn’t mean you should stop practicing good hygiene!
 Wash your hands and wash them often!
-Be mindful of items you touch and keep up to date with where outbreaks occur.
+Be mindful of items you touch and keep current with where outbreaks occur.

 Disclaimer: The information provided is for educational purposes only.
 I am not a healthcare professional.
 Always seek advice from a medical professional before using any product that claims to kill viruses or bacteria.
 The information provided does not constitute medical advice and should not be taken as such.
 Use the information in this article at your own risk.